eindacor/JEPbignum/README.md

 ###JEPbignum library README

-This library is a cross-platform library designed to calculate and accurately represent values that exceed the size limitations of the standard `int`.
+A cross-platform library designed to calculate and accurately represent values that exceed the size limitations of the standard `int`.
 ----
 ###`jep::bignum` Constructors